 Learning materials can consist of web sites, Google docs, blogs or any other form of HTML text content.
 If you want to become one of our content partners please send us an email at firstname.lastname@example.org and we will get back to you within two business days and likely less.

 Woodpecker Learning earns its keep by selling in-app purchases.
 We have a basic level of service which is free and then we offer additional features and services for payment.
 Neither teachers nor students nor companies need to buy these in order to use the app.
 You can still get a great user experience without them.

-Woodpecker Watch supports speakers of Chinese, French, German, Japanese, Portuguese, Russian, Spanish and Vietnamese learning English and English speakers learning Mandarin.
-We regularly add more languages.
+Woodpecker supports speakers of Chinese, French, German, Japanese, Portuguese, Russian, Spanish and Vietnamese learning English and English speakers learning Mandarin.
+We regularly add more language pairs.